-We just added a mock front using shiplap (tongue and groove) that we cut to size, painted and screwed onto the front.
-Then we attached rope handles to fit with the nautical theme in Talea’s bedroom were screwed onto the front.
+I added a mock front using shiplap (tongue and groove) that I cut to size, painted and screwed onto the front.
+Rope handles to fit with the nautical theme in Talea’s bedroom were screwed onto the front.

-And we put some wheels onto the bottom for smooth sailing 😉 To give the screws something to hold onto, I used small blocks of wood inside the crates and screwed the wheels through the plastic into the wooden blocks.
+I added some wheels onto the bottom for smooth sailing 😉 To give the screws something to hold onto, I used small blocks of wood inside the crates.
+That way I could screw the wheels through the plastic into the wooden blocks.

 The storage is perfect for Talea’s HUGE collection of swimming costumes and other bits and bobs.
 Did I mention that my baby girl’s biggest dream is to swim for South Africa in the Olympics.
-The plastic crates are a great choice because if she throws a wet costume inside it won’t get all moldy and eeky.
+The plastic crates are a great choice because if she throws a wet costume inside it won’t get all yucky and moldy.

 So what did I learn making the window seat off site